openmobilityfoundation/mobility-data-specification/modes/car-share.md

 The `journey_id` field shall have a consistent value in overlapping trips for a single reservation period, e.g. trips taken by a customer between ignition states over the duration of their reservation.
 A reservation is the duration the customer has continuous exclusive access to the vehicle whether parked or in motion.
 Journeys may be point-to-point or multi-segment.

 - **Example 1**: customer makes a reservation and company delivers vehicle to customer, then one trip point-to-point by customer, ending reservation at destination
-- **Example 2**: Customer reservation for multiple days with trips for errands, gas, entertainment, etc
+- **Example 2**: customer reservation for multiple days with trips for errands, gas, entertainment, etc
 - **Example 3**: one trip point-to-point with an employee moving the vehicle to a new location for maintenance

 ![Journey Diagram](https://i.imgur.com/FHxQLps.png)